evollu/react-native-fcm/README.md

         });

         this.notificationListener = FCM.on(FCMEvent.Notification, async (notif) => {
-            // do some component related stuff
+            // optional, do some component related stuff });

-        });
+        // sometimes android kills activity when app goes to background, and when resume it broadcasts notification before JS is run.
+You can use FCM.getInitialNotification() to capture those missed events.
+        FCM.getInitialNotification().then(notif=>console.log(notif));
     }

     componentWillUnmount() {